 Go China for the history…

-China is one of the oldest countries in the world that has played an extremely important role in the Asian (and not only) history.
+China is one of the oldest countries in the world that has played an extremely important role in Asian (and not only) history.
 From the silk road to the Forbidden City and from the Great Wall to the skyscrapers in Shanghai you can’t get bored!
 The country is packed with places of interest, notorious monuments, historical landmarks and great stories waiting to be heard.

 Tip: You don’t have to arrange guided tours for every historical place you want to visit.
 I get it, you feel a bit scared wandering alone but, trust me, the public transport is decent and it has English signs too!
 Maybe the buses are a bit more complicated but still, the numbers are universal!
-For example it‘s easy and cheap to visit the Terracotta Army by the local bus!
+For example, it‘s easy and cheap to visit the Terracotta Army by the local bus!

 … but also for the culture!

 Hand by hand with history, China holds some special customs, beautiful festivals, unique celebrations and so much more when it comes to culture!
-I would highly recommend you to plan a visit in China around a specific festival (the Lantern Festival for example) or a traditional event so you can experience China like a local!
+I would highly recommend you to plan a visit to China around a specific festival (the Lantern Festival for example) or a traditional event so you can experience China like a local!

-In our case we picked the so-called “worst period” to travel to China- the month of the Chinese New Year!
+In our case, we picked the so-called “worst period” to travel to China- the month of the Chinese New Year!
 Why’s that?
 Cause in this 40-day period the largest annual human migration in the world takes place !!
 Scary, right?
 Did we regret it?
 Not at all!
 In fact, since we couldn’t find cheap tickets from Beijing to Shanghai we were “forced” to add an extra stop on our China itinerary which turned out to be our favourite one – Hangzhou we are talking about you!

 Tip: Should you decide to visit China on the peak season prebook your tickets and your accommodation thoroughly and well in advance!
 You don’t mess with almost 2 billion people!

-Go China for the food!
+Go to China for the food!

-Even in Europe I crave for Chinese food from time to time.
+Even in Europe, I crave for Chinese food from time to time.
 If you like it too… just multiply the satisfaction ten times and this is how much better the real Chinese cuisine is!
 The vegetables, the noodles, the cooking methods, the sauces all are delicious!
 Don’t hesitate to eat where locals eat, in markets, vendors, small restaurants, malls etc!
 We never faced any upset stomach day during our monthly trip and we literally ate from everywhere!
 Lovely food markets exist everywhere; Beijing, Xian, Hangzhou, Shanghai etc- you won’t be disappointed!

 Actually, this is how I survived in China as vegetarian: I learnt “I eat only vegetables” and “I eat no meat/ fish” and I used them both (just in case hehe!)
 ALL THE TIME!
-In many situations they couldn’t understand me at all (I am wondering why…) so I had to opt for the photo alternative.
-Trying to ”talk” was funny, embarrassing but also really satisfying and , believe it or not, during that month I received only once a meat-based meal which was replaced happily soon after as they realized what I was trying to explain!
+In many situations, they couldn’t understand me at all (I am wondering why…) so I had to opt for the photo alternative.
+Trying to ”talk” was funny, embarrassing but also really satisfying and, believe it or not, during that month I received only once a meat-based meal which was replaced happily soon after as they realized what I was trying to explain!
 Please keep in mind that not everyone knows how to read so it is vital to make the effort to learn the relevant phrases by yourself first.

 Experience a Cultural Shock

 This is beyond real!
 You will be overwhelmed not only by the crowds (well, if you have lived in London for example, like me, this might not be that shocking!) but also from the surprises that you will stumble upon all the time!
 You are certain you ordered a wine… why is this glass full of ants?!
 Why do they serve us only HOT water? (hint: it’s not for the tea, this is how Chinese drink water anyway!).
-Why the toddlers have an open… hole on their pants?
+Why the toddlers have an open… hole at their pants?
 Who eats dogs?
 Makes sense, right?
 Cause I don’t want to reveal more!

 Tip: Be open-minded.
 Try not to judge.
 This is one of the core values of travelling.
 You don’t have to agree with everything (undoubtedly, constructive and empathetic criticism is very important) but disrespectful attitudes and contempt expressions are universal and they won’t take you a long way.
 Try to understand first before you jump into conclusions.
 Tricky but this is another important lesson to learn from travelling.